linrunner/tlp-doc/usage/tlp.rst

     sudo tlp recalibrate [<battery>]

-This command works as follows:
+First, vendor presets are applied to the charge thresholds.
+Then, the selected battery is discharged completely.
+The command continously shows remaining capacity and estimated discharge time.
+Discharging may be stopped at any time with :kbd:`Control-C`.

-* The command needs the charger plugged in
+* The command needs the charger plugged in.
-* Applies vendor presets to the charge thresholds
-* Discharges the selected battery completely;
-* As soon as the battery is empty, charging begins and the command terminates;
+* As soon as the battery is empty, he command ends and recharging begins;
-  it does not wait for the charge to complete
+  it does not wait for the recharge to complete.
-* Normal use of the laptop is possible during the discharge process;
-  it does *not* suddenly switch off when the battery is empty
+* Configured thresholds will be restored at the next boot or by using :command:`tlp setcharge` without the threshold arguments.
-* Important: to complete the recalibration process, let the battery charge to 100 % subsequently; you may power off but not remove the charger
+* Important: to complete the recalibration process, let the battery charge to 100 % subsequently; you may power off but not remove the charger.
-* ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged
+* ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged.
-* When encountering problems, see the FAQ: :doc:`/faq/battery`
+  * When encountering problems, see the :ref:`FAQ <faq-discharge-shutdown>`.

+  .. include:: ../include/discharge-shutdown.rst

 Example: ::